PandaDB: Understanding Unstructured Data in Graph Database: Data model and Semantics

-In graph database community, data are typically represented as a property graph~\cite{angles2008survey,sahu2017ubiquity,sahu2020ubiquity}, in which nodes and relationships can have a set of properties.
-Every entity is represented as a node(a.k.a. vertex), identified by a unique identifier, having label(s) indicating its type or role.
+In the graph database community, data are typically represented as a property graph~\cite{angles2008survey,sahu2017ubiquity,sahu2020ubiquity}.
+Every entity is represented as a node (a.k.a. vertex), identified by a unique identifier, having label(s) indicating its type or role.
 The attributes of the entity are called properties of the node.
-The relationship(a.k.a. edge) describes the association between entities.
-A graph includes infinite nodes, the nodes are connected by relationships.
-A relationship starts from a node(namely source node), ends at a node(namely target node).
+The relationship (a.k.a. edge) describes the association between entities.
+The nodes are connected by relationships.
+A relationship starts at a node (namely source node) and ends at a node (namely target node).
 The category of the entity is taken as the node's label.
 A node could have more than one label.
-We give the formal specification of the property graph data model as \cite{angles2008survey}.
-Let $\mathcal{L}$ and $\mathcal{T}$ be countable sets of node labels and relationship types.
-A property graph is a tuple G = $<N, R, K, src, tgt, \iota, \lambda, \tau>$ where: \begin{itemize} \item $N$ is a finite subset of $\mathcal{N}$, whose elements are referred to as the nodes of G. \item $R$ is a finite subset of $\mathcal{R}$, whose elements are referred to as the relationships of G. \item $K$ is a finite subset of $\mathcal{K}$, whose elements are referred to as the properties of N and R. \item $src$: R $\rightarrow$ N is a function that maps each relationship to its source node. \item $tgt$: R $\rightarrow$ N is a function that maps each relationship to its target node. \item $\iota$: (N $\cup$ R) $\times$ $\mathcal{K}$ $\rightarrow$ $\mathcal{V}$ is a finite partial function that maps an identifier and a property key to a value. \item $\lambda$: N $\rightarrow$ $\mathcal{L}$ is a function that maps each node id to a finite set of labels. \item $\tau$: R $\rightarrow$ $\mathcal{T}$ is a function that maps each relationship identifier to a relationship type. \end{itemize}
+We give the formal specification of the property graph data model as ~\cite{angles2008survey}.
+Details about the property graph model are shown in the tech report of PandaDB~\cite{tech_report_pandadb}.